 Protein chocolate chip baked oats that are healthy, single serve, and made in a blender (as seen on TikTok).
 This easy breakfast is naturally sweetened with maple syrup and is made with good for you ingredients like banana, rolled oats, egg white, and almond milk.
-These 20 minute blender baked oats are soft, taste like cake, and are super filling!
+This 20 minute blender baked oatmeal is soft, taste like cake, and are super filling!

 I still don’t have a TikTok, but somehow this baked oats thing is the biggest thing since the internet.
 I am shocked how many variations of baked oats there are out there!
 From chocolate to s’mores to cookie dough, baked oats are the best breakfast since they are so easy to make and always taste fantastic.
 I mean who doesn’t like cake for breakfast?!

 This healthy protein chocolate chip baked oats (single-serve) recipe is not your average oatmeal.
 They are light, soft, warm, and taste like a cake.
 Just pop all the ingredients in a blender, pour the batter into a single serve ramekin, and bake in the oven.
-Baked oats are the best healthy breakfast!
+Protein baked oatmeal is the best healthy breakfast!

 I am not kidding you when I say my sister and I have been making them every single morning for a month now.
 I promise you after you try baked oats you will never be able to stop eating them for breakfast, snack, and dessert.